afair/easy_attributes/README.md

  * x_money() - returns a string of "dollar" amount: "123.00"
  * x_money=() - Takes a string like "123.00" and sets x to 12300

-The _money suffix can be overriden by the method_suffix:"unit" option.
+The _money suffix can be overridden by the method_suffix:"unit" option.

 The attr_dollars method defines the money attribute with a "dollars" suffix.